 Error messages such as failing to find a disk, file system errors, or syntax errors in config files will also generally display there.
 These type errors are more difficult to fix without creating a new instance, however a ticket to support is recommended.

 Check the instance log for network errors

-On the same 'Log' page as above, click the Show Full Log button on the top right.
+On the same 'Log' page as above, click the View Full Log button on the top right.
 This opens a new browser tab with the full console log output.
 Search for 'eth', 'ens, or 'cloud-init'.
 Some problems may include not finding a network device, or if a snapshot was used, the network not being re-configured.

 Check security group rules

-On the Instances page, the far right column is titled 'Actions'.
+On the Instances page to the far right, you'll see a column titled 'Actions'.
 Under this is a dropdown.
 Click this and select 'Edit Security Groups'.
-Confirm the necessary security groups are in the right 'Instance Security Groups' list.
+Confirm the necessary security groups are in the 'Instance Security Groups' list on the right.
 Make a note of the list of security groups to check next.

 Navigate back to the Instances page.
 In the left panel, click 'Network > Security Groups' page.
 Check that the security group(s) assigned to the instance have the ports open that are being checked.
 To do this, click on the Manage Rules button to see the list of rules.
 All instances should have rules for unrestricted egress (outbound) traffic like so: